withfig/plugins/CONTRIBUTING.md

-#### Configuration
+### Configuration

-Fig provides a user interface that allows users to customize the behavior of shell plugins without editing their dotfiles.
+Fig provides a UI that allows users to customize the behavior of shell plugins all from within the Fig app.
 This interface is defined by a list of configuration items.

+You can see everything related to configuration in our [configuration docs](configuration_schema.md) or follow the dummy example below.

+#### Understanding Configuration Items
 For every option that a user can customize, the plugin should define a corresponding configuration item.

 You can think of a configuration item as a **mediator between a frontend UI component and a shell script.** You will specify: